SamuelWakoli/samuelwakoli-privacy/heureux-privacy-policy.md

 ## Your Rights

-You have the right to access, correct, or delete your personal information that we collect.
+You have the right to access, correct your personal information that we collect.
 You may also have the right to restrict or object to certain types of processing of your personal information.

 ## Data Retention